 If fleas are the obvious culprit, give your dog a flea bath.
 You can find medicine at most pet stores and pharmacies.

 If the symptoms are pointing to a food allergy, consider the type of protein you’re feeding your dog.
 Beef, gluten, chicken, chicken eggs, dairy products, soy, and lamb are all common food allergens.

 If your dog’s regular food contains any of those ingredients, it may be worth switching to another brand with different ingredients to see if you notice an easement in symptoms.

 If their allergies seem to be more respiratory in nature, or are causing itchiness in the groin, between the toes, wrists, or ankles, and you think the cause might be environmental, getting your dog tested at the vet is definitely advised so that you can tackle the right problem.

 If you’re looking for ongoing ways to support the optimal health and wellness of your pet, a prudent solution is to start by supporting your pup’s gut.
-Probiotics have long been trusted allies in the gut health realm – You can learn more about how probiotics work and why they’re so important for the health of our furry friends HERE.
+Probiotics have long been trusted allies in the gut health realm.
+Learn more about how probiotics work and why they’re so important for the health of our furry friends.